cookpad/sds/README.md

 Envoy's v1 Service Discovery Service API and v2 Endpoint Discovery Service API.
 In contrast of https://github.com/lyft/discovery, the sds allow users to serve multiple application instances of single service in single host instance (with single ip address).

+## Maintenance notice

+This project is no longer maintained.

 ## Endpoints
 ### v1 SDS
 `GET /v1/registration/:name/`